Nuh1x/NuxiBackup-Tool/README.md

 # ⬇ᆞHow to Install

-Download the file, open the file nammed "start.bat" to join my discord In my discord go to the channel nammed "📁ᆞNuxiBackup-Tool" to install the file.
+Download the file and open the file named "start.bat" to join my Discord.
+Once on my Discord server, go to the channel named "📁ᆞNuxiBackup-Tool" to install the file.

 # ⚠️ᆞWarning